 Bernstein’s score for his deeply touching first opera is heavily influenced by the syncopated rhythms of jazz and by the distinctive American vernacular of Hollywood and Broadway.

-The Space supported Opera North to capture this production, which is available with audio description, sign interpretation and captions in order to make the work accessible to the widest possible audience.
+The Space supported Opera North to capture this production, which was available with audio description, sign interpretation and captions in order to make the work accessible to the widest possible audience.